Perpetual Futures are a special type of Futures contract that have no expiration date and have an auto-rolling feature every four-hours.

 In your account log you will then see this rate applying in your unrealised PnL through continuous funding payout equal to:

-- 0.00000007142 * 125,000 = 0.008928 BTC per hour
+0.00000007142 * 125,000 = 0.008928 BTC per hour

-- 0.00000248 BTC per second
+0.00000248 BTC per second

-This will pay out continuously until 16 UTC where the relative funding rate will change based on the market activity between 12-16 UTC.
+This will pay out continuously until 14 UTC where the relative funding rate will change based on the market activity between 13-14 UTC.

-Assume this new relative funding rate is now 0.03% and the real-time spot index is $7,900 for BTCUSD at 16 UTC.
+Assume this new relative funding rate is now 0.03% and the real-time spot index is $7,900 for BTCUSD at 14 UTC.

-In your 125,000 Contract short position at the end of the 2 hour period you will have 0.017856 BTC applied in your account log at 16 UTC.
+In your 125,000 Contract short position at the end of the 1 hour period you will have 0.008928 BTC applied in your account log at 14 UTC.

-From 16 UTC to 20 UTC a new absolute funding rate will begin applying of 0.03%/$7,900=0.000003797% per hour per contract unit.
+From 14 UTC to 15 UTC a new absolute funding rate will begin applying of 0.03%/$7,900=0.000003797% per hour per contract unit.

-Example Funding Rate 4: (Variable inter-period rate)
+Example Funding Rate 4: (Multiple period rate)

 Assume time is 14 UTC and you enter a position long 200,000 Contracts on BTCUSD at $7,000.
-Assume that the funding rate for the four-hour period (12-16 UTC) is set as -0.04% per hour.
+Assume that the funding rate for the one-hour period (13-14 UTC) is set as -0.04% per hour.

-At 16 UTC, after you have held this position for two full hours, you will have earned $80 per hour (0.0004*$200,000).
-This is $80*2=$160 USD equivalent, or $160/$7,000 = 0.0228 BTC, which credits continuously throughout the two hour period you hold it.
+At 15 UTC, after you have held this position for one full hour, you will have earned $80 per hour (0.0004*$200,000).
+This is $80/$7,000 = 0.0114 BTC, which credits continuously throughout the one hour period you hold it.

-Example Funding Rate 6: (Booking of unrealised funding)
+Example Funding Rate 5: (Booking of unrealised funding)

 Assume it's 12 UTC you are in a 250,000 Contract long position on BTCUSD with realtime index at $7,000 and the rate in the funding period is -0.05%.
 This earns you funding of:

-- 0.0005 * 250,000 = $125
+0.0005 * 250,000 = $125

-- $125/$7,000=0.01785 BTC per hour
+$125/$7,000=0.01785 BTC per hour

-- 0.0002976 BTC per minute
+0.0002976 BTC per minute

-- 0.00000496 BTC per second
+0.00000496 BTC per second

-- 0.00000000496 BTC per millisecond
+0.00000000496 BTC per millisecond

-1. You adjust your open position up or down by any amount
+1) You adjust your open position up or down by any amount

 *XBTUSD is used for logs download and API only